prajwalkrai/E-Commerce-Website/README.md

 - Font Awesome library used

-  ## the DOM is used to interact with specific elements on the web page.
+  ## The DOM is used to interact with specific elements on the web page.